odoo/owl/doc/reference/component.md

 - hard to tell how a component should be used, by looking at its code.
 - unsafe, it is easy to send wrong props into a component, either by refactoring a component, or one of its parents.

-A props type system would solve both issues, by describing the types and shapes of the props.
+A props type system solves both issues, by describing the types and shapes of the props.
 Here is how it works in Owl:

 - `props` key is a static key (so, different from `this.props` in a component instance)